facebookincubator/GeoLift/GeoLiftPython/README.md

 - `GeoLiftPythonWalkthrough.ipynb`: the completed GeoLift walkthrough in python including GeoLift single and multicell.

-- `Demo.py`: a simple GeoLift walkthrough in Python including only GeoLift single cell.
+- `demo.py`: a simple GeoLift walkthrough in Python including only GeoLift single cell.

 - `setup.sh`: all necessary commands to simplify the setup of Python's environment and packages installation to run GeoLift in Python.
-This will setup a virtual environmenta and install the packages specified in requirements.txt, in r_lang_requirements.py files and it will open the Jupyter notebook.
+This will setup a virtual environment and install the packages specified in requirements.txt, in r_lang_requirements.py files and it will open the Jupyter notebook.

 - `requirements.txt`: contains the rpy2, ipython, pandas and jupyter pacakges.